 3: The Abandoned Village of Fleury-devant-Douaumont

-A Testimony of War The village of Fleury-devant-Douaumont is a village destroyed during the First World War and never rebuilt.
-Today it is a place of memory and a fascinating urbex site.
+A Testimony of War: The village of Fleury-devant-Douaumont was destroyed during the First World War and never rebuilt.
+Today, it is a place of remembrance and a fascinating urban exploration site.

 Site Features